-Assignments of this type will have a huge impact on resource allocations and cost for the project.
-Using some of the other assignment methods will not allow the scheduler to see the results of an assignment.
+Care needs to be taken in creating effort-driven assignments as they could have a substantial impact on resource allocations and cost estimates for a project.
+Using other assignment views will not allow the scheduler to see the results of an assignment.

-If the automatic calculation for an assignment is returning an incorrect hours result for a task, do not hestiate to enter the number of work hours for a resource to correct the values.
+If the automatic calculation for an assignment returns an incorrect hours result for a task, do not hestiate to enter the number of work hours for a resource to correct the values.
 Click OK to update the changes.

 Right clicking in the Task Form in the bottom pane will return options to see the assignment using other views.
-The Cost and Schedule views are very helpful to see the resource costs or the dates when tasks are scheduled.
+The Cost and Schedule views are very helpful to see the resource costs or dates when tasks are scheduled.

 Group assignments: To create assignments for more than one resource within a group, increase the value in the unit’s column.

-For example: 3 Helpdesk workers are needed to work for 5 days on a 5 day task.
-Enter 3 in the units field in the work view.
-The result will be 3 people will work for 5 days or 120 hours of Helpdesk labor for the task.
+Example: 3 Helpdesk workers are needed to work for 5 days (40 hours each).
+Enter 3 in the units field in the Work view.
+The result will be 3 people will provide a total of 120 hours of Helpdesk labor for the task.

-Generic resources: when the actual resource is not known, assign a skill type resource to a task as a holding value.
+Generic resources: When the actual resource is not known, assign a skill type or generic resource to a task as a holding value.
 Using a generic resource will create the demand for the resource and add an estimated cost to the project schedule.
-When the human resource is acquired, substitute the human resource name for the generic on the Resource Sheet and all assignments will be transferred to the human resource.
+When the human resource is acquired, substitute the human resource name for the generic name on the Resource Sheet and all assignments will transfer to the human resource.

-NOTE: when using generic resources, the project calendar is used to schedule the resource.
-When a human resource is substituted with their availability there is a high probably that the tasks will lengthen.
+NOTE: When using generic resources, the default base calendar is used to schedule the resource.
+When a human resource is substituted for a generic resource and their availability is taken into consideration, there is a high probability that the tasks will lengthen.
 As a rule of thumb, projects could double in length when human resources are substituted for generic resources.

 Creating Fixed Duration Assignments